Sayyiditow/chronicle-db/README.md

 6. int for small numbers.
 7. double if it fits the required precision ONLY.

 The key of the map is always a String.
+UUID preferred.